oscarsaleta/P4/README.md

     + This means that `/some/maple/command` is not a recognised command in your system.
         * Linux and macOS: Check that you have Maple installed and that `maple` is a valid command in the terminal (see [Linux][linux_install] or [macOS][macos_install] instructions).
         * Linux, Windows and macOS: go to _About P4... > Main Settings_ and check that the _Maple Executable_ field points to the right Maple installation directory or has the correct `maple` command.
-- I installed P4 and it executes, but when I press _Evaluate_ the output says "_Error, could not open \`/path/to/p4/bin/p4.m\` for reading_".
+- I installed P4 and it executes, but when I press _Evaluate_ the output says "_Error, could not open \`/path/to/p4/bin/p4.m\` for reading_" (or similar).
     + Check that `/path/to/p4` in the Maple output is the correct path for your P4 installation.
         * If the path is correct: check that the files _p4.m_ and _p4gcf.m_ exist in the P4 installation directory.
 If they don't, then you need to reinstall P4 because something went wrong and the installation did not complete properly.
         * If the path is wrong: check that you defined correctly the `P4_DIR` environment variable in _.bashrc_ (or _.zhsrc_, or any other shell configuration file you use).
 Also, within P4, go to _About P4... > Main Settings_ and check that the _Base installation Path_ and the _Sumtable Path_ fields point correctly to your P4 installation directory.
+- I installed P4 and it executes, but when I press _Evaluate_ the output says "_Error, at offset 17729 in `/usr/local/p4/bin/p4.m`, unexpected DAG type: 0,122,(z)_" (or similar) and then does nothing.
+    + This is a known bug that still has not been solved.
+We suspect it has to do with older Maple versions not being fully compatible with P4.
+P4 has been tested with Maple 17, 18 and 2015 (and recently 2017 thanks to a commited user), but older Maple versions could cause incompatibilities.
+    + Our advice is to either acquire a newer Maple version, or use an older P4 version where this issue does not appear (as of now, the latest P4 version without this problem is v3.3.3).

 ## Contributors

 - J.C.
 Artés (Universitat Autònoma de Barcelona)